benzanol/vimput/README.md

 Simulate arrow keys and text editing keys using vim-style bindings.

-Vimput natively simulates arrows, backspace, delete, Ctrl+x/c/v/z, home, and end keys, meaning that the plugin will natively work without modification wherever these keys are available.
+Since vimput simulates the browser's built-in text editing keys, it will natively work on any website without modification.
+This includes websites like Google Docs, which implement their own custom rendering, and websites like notion where the text area is not a single element.

 Currently supported normal mode commands are:
 - Numeric prefixes for repeating any command